ProtoLife/daptics-api/docs/graphql_api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-The task's type ('space', 'generate', or 'finalize').
+The task's type ('generate').

 </td>
 </tr>
 </tbody>
 </table>

-### InfoUpdated
+### HaltSessionResult

-Session database updated status
+Information about a session that was disconnected.

 <table>
 <thead>